SandeepSingh93/spotify-search-script-python/README.md

 ## Running the Script:
 - Check if current directory is where you have downloaded the script file
 - On the basis of your python version installed, use one the command "python spotify_search_script.py" or "python3 spotify_search_script.py" to run the script
 - That's it.
-No follow the flow in the script.
+Now follow the flow in the script.

 ## Assumptions